Coxswain (rowing): Steering the vessel

-Rowing boats are designed for speed, not maneuverability, so steering requires effort.
-Coxswains may steer with either the tiller (a cable connected to the rudder), commands for increased "pressure" or strength from rowers on one side of the boat, or both, depending on what is necessary in the situation.
+Rowing shells are designed for speed, not maneuverability, so steering requires extra effort.
+Coxswains may steer with the tiller, commands for increased "pressure" or strength from rowers on one side of the boat, or both, depending on the situation.
 In the most extreme cases, the coxswain may go "full tiller", turning the rudder to its maximum angle, and may enlist the rowers to help the boat turn faster.
 This technique is usually reserved for only the sharpest turns, as the sharp angle of the rudder increases drag and upsets the balance of the boat.
 For more conventional turns, the coxswain may move the tiller slightly to one side or the other over the course of a few strokes.
 To minimize disturbance of the boat's stability, the motion of the tiller must be smooth and not sudden.
 The coxswain may also initiate the turn during the drive phase of the stroke, when the propulsive force of the oar blades in the water helps stabilize the boat.
 For very small steering adjustments, the coxswain may move the tiller very subtly during the recovery phase of a single stroke.
 This technique is most effective at higher speeds and on straight courses, and must be used sparingly as motion of the tiller during the recovery can easily disturb the boat's balance.

 Some coxswains advocate that the rudder should be applied only during the drive phase (and centered during the recovery phase), citing the fact that the boat is most stable when the oars are in the water and least stable when the oars are out of the water.
 The technique that often accompanies this view involves repeatedly moving the rudder back and forth over several strokes, making sure that the rudder is centered before every recovery.
 However, the rudder has much less steering power during the drive phase because of the very large forward propulsion force it must overcome.
 As a result, this technique often causes more boat drag due to longer rudder use, and the back-and-forth motion of the rudder tends to rock the boat.

 The cox will also need to take into account the stream and the wind as well as the river.
 As a general rule, still waters do not run deep: rather the stream is strongest where the river is deepest.
 This explains why in The Boat Race coxes tend to steer in the centre of the river.

 Coxless boats

 A boat without a cox is known as a coxless or "straight" boat.
-Besides single and double sculls, straight pairs and fours are the most common coxless boats.
-Because of their speed and lack of maneuverability, eights without a cox are very rare and dangerous.
+Single and double sculls are coxless as a rule; straight pairs and fours may also be coxless.
+Because of their speed and lack of maneuverability, eights without a cox are very rare and considered dangerous.